PAN-jingcheng/Good-Resources-for-learning-React/README.md

 # 📚 Resources For Learning React

-If you are new to React, here are some excellent resources to get started with. 🌟
+If you are new to React, here are some excellent resources to get started with, which I have collected from Internet and Reddit.  🌟

 Feel free to share your thoughts on these materials.
 If you have any recommended React learning resources, please don't hesitate to contribute by opening an issue or submitting a pull request.